dzangolab/vue-locale-switcher/README.md

 `ssr`: true for server side rendering app. default value is false(i.e. for SPA app use)

+`localizePath`: Default false, This prop is only for SPA apps, used when app has locale based routes.

 #### Usage SPA
 ``` html
 <template>